 We first consider the average subsystem trace distance and Bures distance in the whole spectrum.
 The results are shown in the first column of figure~\ref{FigureAD}.
 For subsystem sizes satisfying $\ell/L < 1/2$, the average distance exhibits an approximately linear dependence: $a \f{\ell}{L}+b$.
 Within the range $ \lceil 0.2 L \rceil \leq \ell \leq \lfloor 0.4 L \rfloor$, we perform linear regression to extract the slope $a$, with the fitting results of the slope presented in figure~\ref{FigureSlope}.
 Next, we examine the average subsystem distance in the sector with fixed paraity $P$ and momentum $K$, as shown in the second column of figure~\ref{FigureAD}.
 The fitted slope $a$ is also shown in figure~\ref{FigureSlope}.
 These results are consistent with the conjectured universal slope of $2$ reported in \cite{Khasseh:2023kxw} and suggest a possible enhanced universal scaling behavior: both the average trace distance $\langle D_A \rangle$ and the scaled Bures distance $\langle B_A \rangle/\sqrt{2}$ follow a piecewise linear function \be f(x) = \lt\{ \ba{ll} 2x & 0 \leq x<\f12 \\ 1 & \f12<x \leq 1 \ea \rt.\!\!\!, \ee with possible deviation around $x=\f12$.
 This possible universal scaling is highlighted by the solid red lines in figure~\ref{FigureAD}, as well as in subsequent figure~\ref{FigureATDABTrandom} and figure~\ref{FigureXXZ} in the appendix.

 To test the applicability of the conjectured function (\ref{universalfx}), we take one of the other charges, say $Q_2$, as the Hamiltonian.
 Although the simultaneous eigenstates of all charges remain unchanged, their ordering should be reassigned.
-We first sort the states by the Hamiltonian $Q_2$, then by $Q_0$ for degeneracies, then by $Q_1$ for any remaining degeneracies, and so on.
-The resulting average subsystem trace and Bures distances are shown in the third column of figure~\ref{FigureAD}, and the corresponding fitted slopes also appear in figure~\ref{FigureSlope}.
+We first sort the states by the Hamiltonian $Q_2$, then by $Q_0$ for degeneracies, then by $Q_1$ for any remaining degeneracies, then by $Q_3$, and so on.
+The resulting average subsystem trace and Bures distances are shown in the third column of figure~\ref{FigureAD}.